Know Before You Go

 - How do I show proof of vaccination?

-- Guests may provide proof of vaccination by presenting:
+- Along with photo ID, guests may provide proof of vaccination by presenting:

 - Their vaccination card, which includes the name of the vaccinated person, the type of vaccine administered, and the date the last dose was received.